-The more important publications have been highlighted in the Bibliography at the end.
-It is important for the reader to understand the Sikh concept of One Guru Jote (Light) in all Guru-persons given at the beginning of this publication.
+The more important publications have been highlighted in the Bibliography.

+It is important for the reader to understand the Sikh concept of One Guru Jote (Light) in all Guru-persons.
+Therefore, the Guru (The Enlightener) is a singular concept in Sikh tradition.